EARLY RELEASE SCHEDULE

 in charge at your volunteer site.

-- The deadline to turn in documentation of 250 Community Service hours for Silver cord recognition is April 15, 2014.
+- The deadline for seniors to turn in documentation of 250 Community Service hours for Silver cord recognition is April 17, 2015.
 Silver cords are special ordered each year therefore exceptions CANNOT be made.

 Below are some local opportunities:

 - Check the Main Guidance Office for new Volunteer Service opportunities.

 A non-profit organization located in Coconut Creek.
 Through the use of miniature horses and ponies, bereaved children re-learn how to trust, remember how to smile and are guided towards happiness.
 Any student that is interested please contact the Volunteer Coordinator, Vicky Reid at email@example.com or call the volunteer hotline at 954-657-8933, for the Volunteer application visit www.tomorrowsrainbow.com.
 Tomorrow's Rainbow, Inc. 4341 NW 39th Ave.
 Coconut Creek, FL33073